tjbuckley94/Welcome/README.md

 - I’m currently working on **receiving my certificate from Denver University in Cybersecurity.
 We have covered many topics that I will discuss further in other repositories and show examples.**

 - I’m looking to collaborate on **anything and everything.
-My main goal of this page is to showcase the skills I have learned thus far.**
+My main goal of these repositories is to showcase the skills I have learned thus far.**

 - I’m looking for help with **gaining more knowledge in the cyber security field by joining your team and helping your compnay run smoothly and mitigate risks of threat actors.**